opentux/arco-gnome/README.md

 Tutorials on https://arcolinuxd.com

 # Custom version arco-gnome for my personal use (with a laptop asus ux461un)
-with intel graphics uhd 620 and nvidia-xrun for nvidia mx150 this repository will be used as an experiment on scripts
+with intel graphics uhd 620 and nvidia mx150 with optimus-manager (no switch for gdm at this moment, but switch at reboot is ok) this repository will be used as an experiment on scripts

 Thanks Erik Dubois for the original works

 # Start-install-asus #
 - Gnome desktop environment with gdm.
-- Application installation
+- Application installation base
 - Intel-undervolt with conf for u8550
-- gnome-shell-extension-installer # add extension install script later
 - timeshift for Snapshot
 - gnome-boxes, virt-manager, qemu, kvm # for virtual machine
 - kernel mkinit conf for speed boot with lz4 compression
 - grub config for no waiting configuration
 - intel-media-driver # for hardware dec/enc video
-- disable nvidia gpu for use with nvidia-xrun

 for install